Nathan-R-Og/ebb-port/README.md

 Run `./install` to install all dependencies.

+To extract assets, put a valid rom in `ripper/`.

 Run `./setup` to make or refresh the `build/` directory, as well as extract assets.

 Run `./create` to build and run the game.